JWST unveils heavily obscured (active and passive) sources up to z~13: JWST OBSERVATIONS OF SMACS0723

 \subsection{NIRCam images}

 The NIRCam instrument targeted SMACS0723, pointing one detector on the cluster, and the other detector on the adjacent off-field.
 The NIRCam filters F090W, F150W, F200W, F277W, F356W, and F444W have been exposed for $\sim 7500$ seconds each, resulting in a 5$\sigma$ sensitivity limit of $\sim 28.5-29.6$ AB magnitude for point-like sources.
 These depths are equivalent to the ones obtained with WFC3/IR for the HUDF12 pointing \citep{Koekemoer}, and they are a factor of 10 times more sensitive than the deepest {\it Spitzer}/IRAC imaging available at 3.6 and 4.5 $\mu$m.
+The SMACS J0723.3-7327 JWST observations include two NIRCam modules, each observing with a $2.2’\times2.2’$ Field of View (FoV, one centered on the cluster BCG, the other offset by $3’$).

 The NIRCam reduced images have been retrieved from the Mikulski Archive for Space Telescopes (MAST)\footnote{\url{https://archive.stsci.edu}.}.
 The official reduction has overall good quality, with slightly off-centering problems of alignment between the different bands.
 In order to overcome this issue, we decided to carry out a first catalog in each band using SExtractor \cite[][]{Bertin96}, matching a posteriori the catalogs in absolute coordinates.
 The matched catalog has been used in order to pre-select high-z galaxy candidates with the dropout technique.
 As described in Section 2.3, a detailed photometric analysis has been applied on the relevant sources only.
+We adopt the calibration software version 1.5.3 and the updated NIRCam photometric calibration\footnote{\url{https://jwst-crds.stsci.edu/context_table/jwst_0942.pmap}} released on the 29th of July 2022 by the Space Telescope Science Institute.